What is cat sitting, and how do I find a trustworthy 5-star cat sitter?

 Cats may seem independent but can suffer from separation anxiety when their owner goes away.
 The best way to help reduce the stress of your absence is to make sure another person spends time with them while you’re on holiday.
 Time spent playing, snuggling or just hanging out with a cat-loving sitter will help keep kitties happy and calm.
 As well as cat sitting visits at your home, make sure your cat’s favourite toys and scratching posts are available to them in your absence.
 Leave your cat with something that smells like you, such as a piece of your clothing to cuddle.
 Your scent will reassure your furry friend that you’re coming back.

 Studies have repeatedly shown that cats will choose human company over food.
 So they certainly miss their owners.
 Some cats demand more affection than others, but even kitties who enjoy a bit of alone time form a special bond with their owner.

 As a caring cat owner, you should make sure your cat has company while you’re away to help keep Mr Whiskers calm and happy.
 Ask a friend or cat sitter to do a pop-in visit once or twice a day.

 Every cat is different, and you know what’s right for your beloved pet.
 The beauty of cat sitting at your home is that it’s a flexible, reliable and trustworthy service.
 So if your cat is fussy, can be difficult or needs medication, chances are you can find a cat sitter who can provide the caring service and support you and your cat need.

-Most cats find going to a cattery very stressful, if this is your cat, then hiring a trusted cat sitter is a great alternative.
+Most cats find going to a cattery very stressful, hence hiring a trusted cat sitter is a great alternative.
 All cat carers love kitties and look forward to spending time with them, so it’s a reliable way of providing conscientious, affectionate and practical in-home cat care while you are away.

 Cat sitters booked through a platform such as Cat in a Flat are approved, vetted and reviewed, so it’s care you can trust too.